anotherMe/braindump/docs/database/mysql/locks.md

 # Acquiring the lock ( :P )

-Requesting a lock on a table can be useful if you need to change a table on a online database.
+Requesting a lock on a table can be useful if you need to change a table when the database is being used.
 An example could be creating indexes:

 ```sql
 lock table MY_TABLE_NAME write;